dereknovak/RB120-LS/study_guide.md

 [claire, victor].each(&:play)
 ```

-Interface inheritance uses mixins to share a behavior with various classes, allowing each object from those classes the ability to respond to the behavior.
+Interface inheritance uses mixins to share a behavior with various *related* classes, allowing each object from those classes the ability to respond to the behavior.
+It is best utilized when multiple, but not all, subclasses from a common parent class share a behavior; rather than defining the behavior in the parent class, the behavior can be extracted to a module and added as a mixin to the relevant subclasses.

 ```ruby
 module Runable